swift-server/guides/docs/High-Performance-systems-in-swift.md

 million data that is being passed but a copy will only be produced if the array changes.

 Thus, the CoW is performant with struct here.
-CoW is also performant in struct backed by class where the performance tend to be slower as a result of overhead.
 Consider example: